ClarisaD/DMUY4913E-SP19-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/assignment-guidelines.md

-# Printed Assignment Guidelines
+# Assignment Guidelines

 ### Spring 2019 • Clarisa Diaz, Andrew Kruczkiewicz • Mondays and Wednesdays • 6:30-8:20pm • 2MTC MAGNET 820

-## Printed Assignment Guidelines
+## Assignment Guidelines

 As with all written work, proofread for spelling and grammar.
 This is where working as a team will come in handy.

-Any printed work that you will turn in, should always contain the following:
+Any work that you will turn in, should always contain the following:

 * Date
 * Your first and last name